bigfix/developer.bigfix.com/site/reference/types/string.md

 # unique value of &lt;string&gt; : string with multiplicity

-Returns the unique values of a given list of &lt;string&lt; types, removing duplicates and sorting by value.
-As of version 6.0 of BES, this inspector returns a &lt;string with multiplicity&lt;.
+Returns the unique values of a given list of &lt;string&gt; types, removing duplicates and sorting by value.
+As of version 6.0 of BES, this inspector returns a &lt;string with multiplicity&gt;.

 # universal time &lt;string&gt; : time